Cocaine Potently Blocks Neuronal Î±3Î²4 Nicotinic Acetylcholine Receptors In Sh-Sy5Y Cells

 Digital Object Identifier (DOI)

 Ma, Ze gang; Jiang, Nan; Huang, Yuan bing; Ma, Xiao kuang; Eaton, Jason Brek; Gao, Ming; Chang, Yong; Lukas, Ronald J.; Whiteaker, Paul; Neisewander, Janet; and Wu, Jie, "Cocaine Potently Blocks Neuronal Î±3Î²4 Nicotinic Acetylcholine Receptors In Sh-Sy5Y Cells" (2019).
-Neurobiology.
+Translational Neuroscience.
 382.